 Ecommerce inventory management often seems simple enough on the surface: Make sure that you have enough products to meet demand without being overstocked, and you're good to go — right?
 Not quite.

 In reality, striking this balance is challenging.
 According to the U.S. Census Bureau, U.S. retailers sit on $1.26 of inventory for every $1.00 of products sold.
 Of course, even worse than overstocking is not having enough available stock to meet customer demand.

 Creating an effective inventory management strategy is key to building a successful ecommerce business and leads to an optimized supply chain.

-For these reasons, creating an effective inventory management strategy is key to building a successful ecommerce business.
-To help you create an ecommerce inventory management strategy that will lead to an optimized supply chain, we'll take a look at both warehouse management tips as well as the top inventory management solutions available on the market today.
+To help you create an ecommerce inventory management strategy that works for you, we'll take a look at both warehouse management tips as well as the top inventory management solutions.

 What is ecommerce inventory management?

 Inventory management is the process of ordering, storing, and selling inventory for your company.
 It also includes tracking amounts, pricing, and location for all your products and your workflow for keeping tabs on it all.

 A good inventory management process should ensure that you always have enough inventory on hand to meet customer demand without overstocking.

 It may come as a surprise to learn that 43% of small businesses in the United States do not track inventory or do so using a manual system, according to Conveyco Technologies.